SolardiaX/AWS-Auto-Tag/README.md

 ```

 For more information, please see the [AWS CLI document](https://docs.aws.amazon.com/zh_cn/cli/latest/userguide/cli-chap-configure.html).

 To deploy your application for the first time, run the following in your shell:

-To deploy your application for the first time, run the following in your shell: